 Why did I start writing?
 It began as a way of keeping my mind active, although the story my mother told several years earlier about my birth, plus what I discovered subsequently about my father, made me want to write down my personal story.
 It was an emotional time.
 Unplanned emerged.
 After my mother died, I traced the family of my biological father and discovered I possessed another series of relatives.
 When my mother first told me about my birth, she stressed I should tell no one while she was still alive.
 After 60 years, she was ashamed of what happened.

 My third novel, She Wore a Yellow Dress, reflects my early years, career, marriage and arrival in the United States.
 It also features birds, hence my current author brand of “birdwatcher”.
-It was an all-consuming hobby during the 1950s and 1960s but died away when my children arrived, and I focused on my career.
+It was an all-consuming hobby during the 1950s and 1960s, but it died away when my children arrived, and I focused on my family and career.
 Vacation was the time it reemerged, with visits to Panama, Costa Rica, Australia, New Zealand, Papua New Guinea, as well as places in North America.
-In truth, the hobby never went away, and COVID-19 regenerated it.
-My new novel, 1914 – 1918, A Time to Remember, also references birds.
-November 2025 is the planned publication date.
+In truth, the hobby never truly went away; COVID-19 merely reinvigorated it.